smbl64/humble-cli/README.md

     help            Print this message or the help of the given subcommand(s) list            List all your purchased bundles
     list-choices    List your current Humble Choices
+    search          Search through all bundle products for keywords

 Note: `humble-cli -h` prints a short and concise overview while `humble-cli --help` gives all details.